obfusk/fdroid-fakesigner-poc/README.md

 display here to be highly concerning, far more than the vulnerabilities we reported.

+### Update (2025-01-19)

+Quoting the response of F-Droid's Technical Lead [12]:

+> fdroidserver is fully safe for the tasks it was built for.
+It has been
+> independently audited as well (we have two more audits coming up).
+If you have
+> a trusted collection of APKs, then fdroidserver provides the entry point to a
+> trustworthy pipe to the F-Droid client.
+It cannot protect against malicious
+> upstreams, upstreams losing their signing keys, etc. It cannot fix the
+> deprecated v1 signatures.
+Require v2+ signatures, and AllowedAPKSigningKeys
+> works with no known weaknesses.

+Based on the above, we cannot but conclude that despite earlier claims that the "goal of AllowedAPKSigningKeys is to make it easy for non-technical people to manage binary APK repos securely", certificate pinning is in fact not expected to provide any security against e.g. updates from compromised upstream repositories as it assumes a "trusted collection of APKs".

+We wonder what exactly the intended purpose of certificate pinning is if not to ensure APKs can only be provided by someone in control of the upstream signing key, as this is the kind of security repositories like IzzyOnDroid expected it to provide.
+We also observe that the 2018 audit predates the implementation of `AllowedAPKSigningKeys` certificate pinning.

+Another quote [13]:

+> [...] why #fdroidserver implements somethings in #Python rather than scraping
+> #apksigner output.
+Reliably and securely parsing CLI output over the long term
+> is really hard to get right because deployed fdroidserver code has to be
+> future proof, in that it has to support newer apksigner versions that might
+> have changed its output.
+For example, #fdroidserver is coded against apksigner
+> from build-tools version vX.0.0.
+Someone does `pip install fdroidserver`.
+Then
+> at some point, the user upgrades apksigner to version vY.0.0 which breaks the
+> parsing before fdroidserver supports apksigner vY.0.0.
+That breakage needs to
+> fail gracefully, and that is really hard to do.
+Much harder than just writing
+> pure Python code to extract the certificates which is tested against the
+> apksigner test suite. [...]

+We agree that parsing `apksigner` CLI output would be unreliable.
+Which is why we recommended using the underlying `apksig` library which has a stable API and even provided code to do exactly that [14].
+This suggestion has been consistently ignored with zero rationale given, other than clearly irrelevant objections to parsing CLI output.

+We vehemently disagree that the chosen approach of using custom Python code that does not verify the signatures and relies on matching specific *behaviour* of specific versions of `apksigner` (e.g. whether or not and how it verifies v3.1 signatures) to extract the correct certificates is reliable or secure.
+This is evidenced by the 6th PoC, which works because `fdroidserver` completely ignores the APK Signature Scheme v3.1 block (and does not use any v1 signatures).

+We find it concerning that F-Droid constantly chooses to move the goalposts and continues to rely on a fundamentally broken approach for certificate pinning, merely patching [15] known vulnerabilities without ever addressing the underlying cause.

+We reiterate once again that we recommended "using the official `apksig` library (used by `apksigner`) to both verify APK signatures and return the first signer's certificate to avoid these kind of implementation inconsistencies and thus further vulnerabilities [...]".

+Until a proper reliable implementation of certificate pinning using `apksig` is provided (if ever), we recommend repositories using `AllowedAPKSigningKeys` perform their own audit and assess whether the security they wish to provide requires performing certificate pinning themselves or switching to e.g.
+`apkrepotool`.

 ## PoC

 NB: you currently need the `signing` branch of `apksigtool` [9].